Shakib stars as Bangladesh edge closer to T20 World Cup second round

 Off-spinner Aryan Dutt was drafted into the Dutch side in place of Teja Nidamanuru and repaid his team's faith by taking the first two Bangladesh wickets to fall.

-He sent back skipper Najmul Hossain Shanto and Liton Das to have the Tigers wobbling at 23-2.
+He sent back Shanto and Liton Das to have the Tigers wobbling at 23-2.

 Shakib and Tanzid steadied the ship with a 48-run partnership for the third wicket.